Football: Thomas Mueller announces retirement from German national team

 Unlike Kroos, Mueller will continue to play for his club Bayern Munich, where he is under contract until 2025.

-Only Lothar Matthaeus and Miroslav Klose have played more games for Germany than Mueller, who is also Germany's sixth highest goalscorer of all time.
+With 131 appearances under Mueller’s belt, only Lothar Matthaeus and Miroslav Klose have played more games for Germany.

+Mueller also ranks sixth on Germany’s all-time scoring list behind Klose and Voeller, among others, and level with Karl-Heinz Rummenigge.

+“His achievements and his titles speak for themselves,” German football association president Bernd Neuendorf said in a statement.